duro80/Makefile4CubeMX/readme.md

 Changes and Improvements:

- - support only SW4STM32 projects, because there is bug in generation code for TrueStudio in Linux
+ - support only SW4STM32 projects, because there is (was) bug in generation code for TrueStudio in Linux
  - add all .c files in Src directory into project and Makefile
  - makefile is prepared for Code::Blocks IDE (flashing bin program after compile)
  - create project file for Code::Blocks